ex16x41/ex16x41.github.io/tyr3/README.md

 ### How does it work?

-Simply enter the url of the target website and a keyword, and let Tyr do the rest of the work.
+Enter domain name or generic domain search (follow tricks and tips for clarification).

 ### What does Tyr search for?

 Internal Exposure
-* Exposure of data within the defined domain with focus on various types of security isconfigurations and human error.
+> Exposure of data within the defined domain with focus on various types of security isconfigurations and human error.

 Internal Subdomains
-* Using an elimination method to identify domains, this is different method from just using a subdomain enum, this is easier to identify interesting interfaces, servers, misconfigured portals.
+> Using an elimination method to identify domains, this is different method from just using a subdomain enum, this is easier to identify interesting interfaces, servers, misconfigured portals.

 ### Browser compatibility